 DUTIES AND RESPONSIBILITIES

-The Audit Committee will carry out the following duties and responsibilities:
+The Audit Committee shall carry out the following duties and responsibilities:

 CHARTER AMENDMENT